 People look to media for everything in today’s world.
 Members of society are able to deem what’s acceptable to wear, how to act and what’s popular.
 Pop culture definitely has a side dedicated to college and students who make up the campuses across the country.
 They’ve almost become a mocking point for punch lines and comedic skits.
 Within this view of college goers in the media, a certain set of stereotypes come along with it.
-These standards the media sets for students has quickly become the way people define them.
+These standards the media sets for students has quickly become the way people define them — even if most of us would say we are beyond how we burn the midnight oil for an exam or how we seek college homework help.

 While some of the stereotypes may be true to a degree and common on college campuses, they shouldn’t be the words defining college students.
 Labels are unnecessary and there’s more to students who work hard for their future than a false characteristic.
 I believe we’re truly more than the following five stereotypes.

 Picture a student in the library, a large cup of coffee by their side and their angrily banging on computer keyboards or highlighting through a thick textbook.
-Most people think the student probably waited until last minute to write the ten-page term paper or to read the six chapters for tomorrow’s exam.
+Most people think the student probably waited until last minute to read the six chapters for tomorrow’s exam or to write the ten-page term paper, desperately thinking to themselves, “Why can’t someone write my essay online for me?”
 In reality, the thought may be true, but usually the student has too much to do.

 On average, a full-time college undergrad takes 15 credit hours a semester, usually has at least one or two extracurricular activities to build their résumé and, most times, even hold a job or internship to support them.
 So while some classes assign two to three hours of homework per class, there’s other work to be done.
 Sometimes there is no better way but to hire an essay writer to help you avoid failing the course and repeating it later.
 Not all professors meet you halfway.
 Trust me when I say I hate being the one in the library rapidly typing to finish a paper that’s due tomorrow, but it’s usually because I had to write two other papers, an article for my internship, read, take notes and study for exam, all taking place on the same due date as the paper.
 So do I really procrastinate?
 No, I prioritize and try my best from there.